huggingface/blog/fine-tune-whisper-multilingual-asr.md

 ### Define the Training Arguments
 In a final step, we define all the parameters related to training.
 A subset of parameters are explained below:
 - `output_dir`: local directory in which to save the model weights.
-This will also be the repository name on the [Hub](https://huggingface.co/).
+This will also be the repository name on the [Hugging Face Hub](https://huggingface.co/).
 - `generation_max_length`: maximum number of tokens to autoregressively generate during evaluation.
-- `save_steps`: during training, intermediate checkpoints will be saved and uploaded asynchronously to the hub every `save_steps` training steps.
+- `save_steps`: during training, intermediate checkpoints will be saved and uploaded asynchronously to the Hub every `save_steps` training steps.
 - `eval_steps`: during training, evaluation of intermediate checkpoints will be performed every `eval_steps` training steps.
 - `report_to`: where to save training logs.
 Supported platforms are `"azure_ml"`, `"comet_ml"`, `"mlflow"`, `"neptune"`, `"tensorboard"` and `"wandb"`.
 Pick your favourite or leave as `"tensorboard"` to log to the Hub.